 Many departments make it possible for a graduate student to pursue a simultaneous master’s degree.

-Undergraduate applicants do not apply to a particular school, department or program and, although the application asks about a preferred field of study, most admitted undergraduates do not declare a major until the second semester of their freshman year.
-Admissions information for regular, transfer, and non-degree applicants is provided in the Undergraduate section, as well as on the undergraduate admissions website.
+Undergraduate applicants do not apply to a particular school, department, or program.
+Although the application asks about a preferred field of study, admitted undergraduates are not required to choose a major until their sophomore year.
+Admissions information for regular and transfer applicants is provided in the Undergraduate section, as well as on the undergraduate admissions website.

-Applicants for graduate study apply directly to the particular department or program of interest.
+Applicants for graduate study apply directly to their particular department or program of interest.
 See the individual department and program descriptions for specific requirements.

 Office of the Dean

 Agustín Rayo, PhD